Western Scenic Wonders Aboard the Royal Scotsman

 Bridge of Orchy to Wemyss Bay to Kilmarnock

 Leaving Bridge of Orchy this morning, soak up the dramatic Highland scenery as you journey south towards Glasgow and the west coast.
-Board the ferry in Wemyss Bay for the 35-minute crossing to the Isle of Bute.
+After lunch, disembark in Wemyss Bay where you board the ferry for the 35-minute crossing to the Isle of Bute.
 The island embraces a variety of landscapes: seashore, moorland, farmland and forest.
 The natural history, geography, geology and ancient history of the island are revealed at every turn.
 From St Blane's Chapel at the south of the island to the abandoned townships in Glen More at the north, it seems every stone has a tale to tell.

 Visit Mount Stuart, Britain's most spectacular Victorian Gothic house and the fantasy of the 3rd Marquess of Bute and his architect, Sir Robert Rowand Anderson.
 Mysterious and surprising interiors reflect the marquess's passion for art, astrology and mythology, and the mansion is home to one of the finest privately held collections of family portraits in Scotland.